-As described in the previous two sub-sections, politicians in democracies may be tempted to offer populist policies in order to win an election (188.8.131.52) or may promise to make people feel better with a form of nationalism known as ‘authoritarian populism’ (184.108.40.206).
+As described above, politicians in democracies may be tempted to offer anti-establishment populist policies in order to win an election by appealing to voters who are discontented – offering to solve all their problems (188.8.131.52).
+In practice, such politicians rarely make people’s lives better and they can risk undermining a democratic political system.
+An especially dangerous, and increasingly common, tactic is to encourage to make people feel better with a divisive form of nationalism known as ‘authoritarian populism’ (184.108.40.206).

 It is difficult to counter any kind of populism with facts or arguments because populists construct their narratives to align with what people want to hear.
 The voices of ‘experts’ are discounted or ignored, as was the case with Britain’s vote to leave the EU – which is described in more depth later in this chapter (220.127.116.11).
 Experts always run the risk of sounding condescending, of appearing to think that they know what is good for the population without really understanding people’s concerns.
 Governments tend to be ignored because, rightly or wrongly, people tend to regard those in power as responsible for every problem.

 The safest solution is to remedy much of the discontent that leads to populism, with a coherent political response to the problems of rapid social and economic change.
 This is one of the major political issues of the 21st century and is discussed later in this chapter (6.7.8).

 The problems of populism can also be mitigated by institutional checks and balances: